 If the campaign style guide contains a dark and a light version of the logo then you can switch between the two using this radio button.

-Planet4 offers two body fonts: a serif (Lora) and a sans serif (Roboto) one.
-If a campaign has a body font specified that is considerably different than the Planet4 defaults then it will appear in this dropdown.
+Planet4 offers a couple of fonts.
+If a campaign has a body font specified that is considerably different than the Planet4 defaults then it will appear in the fonts dropdown (such as the Save the Arctic in the image below).
 We wanted to limit the number of options as much as possible here to make sure that the pages you build will have some design consistency.

 By default the footer background color will match the header background color.
 However if that color is too intense, it might make sense to choose the white footer theme, where the footer background will be white and the text color will have the header color.

 If a campaign has their own global social media channels, they have the option to overwrite the default footer elements using the Footer Items.
 You can find the settings under the main edit area – just scroll down to the bottom of the page.

 Add the URL of the social media channel in the first field and the matching icon name in the second field.
 Make sure you consult the list of available icons (linked from the customizer) and that you fill in only the icon name, without the file extension.
 If you don’t fill in these fields then the default footer elements will be visible.
 However if you fill in at least one of these then Planet4 will hide the default elements and will only show the ones you specify.
 So if you fill in only the “Footer item 1” then you’ll see only one icon in the footer.

 One of the key features of Campaign pages is that you can export them with one click to an XML file (including all the page contents, galleries, embedded media, etc) that you can share with other NROs who can import it, meaning that only the translations need to be added and the campaign page is ready for launch.

 Under every campaign page in the Campaigns list you’ll find an Export button – clicking on it will export the complete page to an XML file.